xp-framework/compiler/README.md

 Features supported
 ------------------

-XP Compiler supports features such as annotations, arrow functions, property type-hints, the null-safe instance operator as well as all PHP 7 syntax additions.
+XP Compiler supports features such as annotations, arrow functions, enums property type-hints, the null-safe instance operator as well as all PHP 7 and PHP 8 syntax additions.
 A complete list including examples can be found [in our Wiki](https://github.com/xp-framework/compiler/wiki).

 Additional syntax can be added by installing compiler plugins from [here](https://github.com/xp-lang):